infopark/scrivito_advanced_editors/README.md

 </div>
 ```

-Setting a list element inactive remove the click handler and make the font color brighter.
-This can be used to enable or disable panels by the value of other elems.
+Using the `inactive` class for a list element removes the click handler and makes the font color brighter.
+Conditionally enabling and disabling click handlers lets you enable or disable panels depending on the values of other elements.

-For example you have an attribute type.
-Only if this attribute is set to `image` the last panel can be enabled to edit the attributes for this.

 ### <a id="details_accordion"></a>Accordion

-Accordion can be used to seperate your attributes or hide them if they need a lot of space.
+The accordion can be used to separate your attributes into groups or hide them if they are too space-consuming.

-It is also helpful if using render widgetlist in details view.
-A Tab Widget could be a good example for this.
-Use the Accordion view in your panels and render them in details view of the tab widget.
+It is also helpful for rendering a `widgetlist` in a details view.
+A tab widget could be a good example for this.
+You can use the accordion view in your panels and render them in details view of the tab widget.

 #### Usage

-You have to add some blocks to your details view.
+To utilize the accordion, please add some blocks to your details view.

 ```xml
   <div class="scrivito-title-details">